-So I had a discussion with my boss about the status of my labor contract.
+So I had a discussion with the company about the status of my labor contract.
 Apparently, the labor agreement indicated that I’m under a LIMITED contract as opposed to an UNLIMITED one.
 I did not sign the contract right away as I wanted to talk to him about the change of conditions.

 The reason why it’s an issue to me is because prior to this, the Job Offer Letter that they gave me stated that the contract was for an Unlimited period.